Learn More About

 In this method, the person who needs help is called a Person of Concern (PoC).
 Anyone who wishes to be included in the intervention process is called a Concerned Other.
 The group of active Concerned Others forms an Intervention Network.

-The Three Phases of ARISE
+The Three Phases of an Intervention

-- Phase 1: A concerned family member makes the first call to ARISE on behalf of the struggling individual.
+- Phase 1: A concerned family member makes the first call on behalf of the struggling individual.
 They arrange the First Meeting of the Intervention Network.
 Sometimes, this is enough to encourage a PoC to agree to treatment.
 In most instances, however, an in-person meeting is necessary.

 - Phase 2: If Phase 1 is not successful, the Intervention Network gathers to discuss the strategy and plans for the intervention and decide if other people might be added to the team.
 These planning meetings also set forth definite, enforceable consequences for treatment refusal.
 The PoC is invited to attend if they desire.

-- Phase 3: The final step of an ARISE intervention is a short meeting in which the Intervention Network presents their concerns to the PoC as well as what will happen if the PoC continues to refuse professional help.
+- Phase 3: The final step of an intervention is a short meeting in which the Intervention Network presents their concerns to the PoC as well as what will happen if the PoC continues to refuse professional help.

 Love First Intervention